Nextiva / Blog / Customer Experience

 If you’re looking for a genuine enterprise contact center solution, you are sure to have an important reason for doing so.

-Whether you’re scaling up as part of a large project or your existing contact center software lacks functionality, a platform built for enterprise usage comes with significant advantages.
+Whether you’re scaling up as part of a large project or your existing contact center software lacks functionality, a platform built for enterprise usage comes with significant advantages over small business solutions.

 FeatureEnterprise Contact CenterSMB Contact Center